Probabilistic Kernel Function for Fast Angle Testing: Introduction

-However, Lemma~\ref{lemma:ceos} has a significant theoretical limitation: the relationship~\eqref{eq:ceos} relies on the assumption that the number of projection vectors $m$ tends to infinity.
-Since the evaluation time of projection vectors depends on $m$, $m$ cannot be very large in practice.
-Moreover, since~\cite{Falconn++, sDBSCAN, peos} all used Lemma~\ref{lemma:ceos} to derive their respective theoretical results, these results are also affected by this limitation, and the impact of $m$ becomes even harder to predict in these applications.
+However, Lemma~\ref{lemma:ceos} has a significant theoretical limitation: Relationship~\eqref{eq:ceos} relies on the assumption that the number of projection vectors $m$ tends to infinity.
+Since the computational cost of evaluating projection vectors grows with $m$, $m$ cannot be very large in practice.
+Moreover, since~\citet{Falconn++, sDBSCAN, peos} all used Lemma~\ref{lemma:ceos} to derive their theoretical results, these results are also affected by this limitation, and the impact of $m$ becomes even harder to predict in these applications.

 The starting point of our research is to overcome this limitation, and we make the following two key observations.
 (1) The Gaussian distribution used in Lemma~\ref{lemma:ceos} is not essential.
-In fact, the only factor determining the estimation accuracy of $\bm{q}^{\top} \bm{v}$ is the reference angle, that is, the angle between $\bm{q}$ and $\bm{u_{\text{max}}}$.
+Instead, the only factor determining the estimation accuracy of $\bm{q}^{\top} \bm{v}$ is the reference angle, that is, the angle between $\bm{q}$ and $\bm{u_{\text{max}}}$.
 (2) By introducing a random rotation matrix, the reference angle becomes dependent on the structure of the projection vectors and is predictable.

-Based on these two observations, we design new probabilistic kernel functions to solve problems~\ref{problem_comparison} and~\ref{problem_threshold}.
-Specifically, the contributions of this paper are summarized as follows.
+Based on these two observations, we design new probabilistic kernel functions to solve Problems~\ref{problem_comparison} and~\ref{problem_threshold}.
+The contributions of this paper are summarized as follows.